 State of the art face-PAD methods achieve low error performance on current datasets [5], [6].
 However, as the high error rates in cross database tests show [7], the performance depends on the use-case.
 This lack of generalization becomes critical in the space of mobile devices.
-The quality of presentation attack instruments (PAI) (i.e., mobile devices, printers, monitors, 3D scanners, etc.) is also keeping pace with Moore's Law3.
-This implies not only that new methods for PAD need to be
+The quality of presentation attack instruments (PAI) (i.e., mobile devices, printers, monitors, 3D scanners, etc.) is also keeping pace with Moore's Law.
+This implies not only that new methods for PAD need to be developed, but also that new datasets should be generated for realistic testing scenarios.

-1This work was partially supported by GAIN, Axencia Galega de Innovación, Consellería de Economía, Emprego e Industria, Xunta de Galicia (IN809A.
-December 30, 2014), EU H2020 project TeSLA, and by the Swiss Center for Biometrics Recognition and Test.
+This work was partially supported by GAIN, Axencia Galega de Innovación, Consellería de Economía, Emprego e Industria, Xunta de Galicia (IN809A.
+December 30, 2014), EU H2020 project TeSLA, the Norwegian SWAN project, and by the Swiss Center for Biometrics Recognition and Test.